-Leases are classified as finance leases where substantially all the risks and rewards associated with ownership of an asset are transferred to the municipality.
-Property, plant and equipment or intangible assets subject to finance lease agreements are initially recognised at the lower of the asset's fair value and the present value of the minimum lease payments.
+Leases are classified as finance leases where substantially all the risks and rewards associated with ownership of an asset are transferred to the Municipality.
+Property, plant and equipment or intangible assets (excluding licensing agreements for such items as motion picture films, video recordings, plays, manuscripts, patents and copyrights) subject to finance lease agreements are initially recognised at the lower of the asset's fair value and the present value of the minimum lease payments.
 The corresponding liabilities are initially recognised at the inception of the lease and are measured as the sum of the minimum lease payments due in terms of the lease agreement, discounted for the effect of interest.
-In discounting the lease payments, the municipality uses the interest rate that exactly discounts the lease payments and unguaranteed residual value to the fair value of the asset plus any direct costs incurred.
+In discounting the lease payments, the Municipality uses the interest rate that exactly discounts the lease payments and unguaranteed residual value to the fair value of the asset plus any direct costs incurred.

 Subsequent to initial recognition, the leased assets are accounted for in accordance with the stated accounting policies applicable to property, plant and equipment or intangibles.
 The lease liability is reduced by the lease payments, which are allocated between the lease finance cost and the capital repayment using the effective interest rate method.
 Lease finance costs are expensed when incurred.
-The accounting policies relating to derecognition of financial instruments are applied to lease payables.
+The accounting policies relating to de-recognition of financial instruments are applied to lease payables.

 Operating leases are those leases that do not fall within the scope of the above definition.
 Operating lease rentals are recognised on a straight-line basis over the term of the relevant lease.
+The difference between the straight-lined expenses and actual payments made will give rise to a liability.
+The Municipality shall recognise the aggregate benefit of incentives as a reduction of rental expense over the lease term, on a straight-line basis unless another systematic basis is representative of the time pattern of the lessee's benefit from the use of the leased asset.